darkrenaissance/darkfi/doc/src/arch/p2p-network.md

 Possibly a post-mainnet feature depending on the scale of architectural changes or new code required in the net submodule.

+## Scoring Subsystem

+Connections should maintain a scoring system.
+Protocols can increment the score.

+The score backs off exponentially.
+If the watermark is crossed then the connection is dropped.

+Since the reader in `messages.rs` preallocs buffers, there should be a hard limit here, and the raw reads also affects your score too.

 ## Proposed update

 ### Monero p2p recap